daedaleanai/reqtraq/README.md

   * References exist, Parent requirements exist and not DELETED
   * Required attributes are there and correctly formatted
   * Linkifies documents
-2. Prepush hook: exports tasks to Phabricator
+2. Prepush hook: exports tasks to desired task management tool (supported for Phabricator, JIRA and others need to be added)
 3. Standalone binary:
   * Report generation with filtering
   * Phabricator export